-Contributed nonfinancial assets, which include the donated use of buildings over their estimated useful life in below market leases, are recorded at the respective fair values of the goods or services received at the date of donation.
-Contributed nonfinancial assets are reported in the statement of activities apart from contributions of cash and other financial assets.
+Contributed nonfinancial assets are recorded at the respective fair values of the goods or services received at the date of donation.
+Contributed nonfinancial assets are reported in the statement of activities separate from contributions of cash and other financial assets.
 Disclosures are required for the disaggregation of the amount of contributed nonfinancial assets recognized in the statement of activities by category and type, qualitative information about whether the contributed nonfinancial assets were monetized or utilized, a description of the program(s) if utilized, polices surrounding monetization and utilization, donor imposed restrictions, valuation techniques and inputs to arrive at fair value, and information about the principal market used to determine fair value.
-See Note 10 for the disclosure related to the contribution of a nonfinancial asset in 2022.
+See Note 10 for the disclosure related to the contribution of a nonfinancial asset in 2024.
 No contributions of nonfinancial assets were received in 2023.